I start from first principles —

 I believe the whole idea behind representative government is to represent the people of one’s district or geopolitical boundary; however, by selecting a particular candidate that is also a tacit endorsement of at least some of their biases and publicly espoused opinions.
 In general, I favor less government-more freedom in just about everything, so my view is that the people of a local district should have the MOST say over the decisions which directly affect them, rather than being governed by people living thousand of miles away or even a hundred as in the case of Austin.
 The goal therefore is to make it easier for the local folks to have a voice in the operation of their own government – whether it is scaled back or scaled up, more local control makes the most sense to me, and the most local control is with the individual.

-In general, my goal is to make it easier for local folk to take control of their own lives.
+My goal is to make it easier for local people to take control of their own lives.
 In the last session, there was talk of a state-wide law on chickens.
 I thought to myself, why not a nation-wide law on chickens?
 The state law sounded good, in principle, because the law was about overturning the archaic laws of local districts on whether one could keep backyard chickens or not.
 But, if the State of Texas involves itself in my backyard, what is next?
 Could it say that I can’t have cats?
 It probably wouldn’t, but in principle it sounds like it could and I’d rather not open that door.
 I believe the problem is not that some local governments have laws about chickens, rather it is that the local people are often powerless against those governments.
 Thus a real solution might be more about making it easier for local people to challenge or to change their own laws, rather than mandating one-size-fits-all laws from the state.
 Since local governments are a creation of the State, the State does have a say, but really ought to let local folks run their affairs as much as possible.

 - Reform school spending, standardized testing, and funding. +